mincong-h/mincong-h.github.io/_posts/2023-06-27-chinese-software-mirrors.md

 Cons:

 * **Pricing:** some mirrors cannot be used for free.
 They are paid and reserved for certain users, e.g. Azure Container Registry is reserved for Azure users.
-* **Delay:** mirrors can have delay on replicating an image from the official source.
+* **Delay:** mirrors can have delays in replicating an image from the official source.
-* **Missing resources:** some packages or endpoints of the source are unavailable due to various reasons (legal compliance, oudated versions, lack of implementation, ...)
+* **Missing resources:** some packages or endpoints of the source are unavailable due to various reasons (legal compliance, outdated versions, lack of implementation, ...)
-* **Coverage** of the mirrors: some websites are multipurposes while others focus on a certain types of mirrors, e.g. container, programming language.
+* **Coverage** of the mirrors: some websites are multipurpose while others focus on certain types of mirrors, e.g. container, and programming language.
 Therefore, it may not cover all your use cases.
 * **Language:** some websites are only written in Chinese.
 So they are not very user-friendly for non-Chinese speakers.
 Also, you cannot use Google Translate to help you anymore since it's unavailable in China.
 You can use [Bing Translator](https://cn.bing.com/translator) or [DeepL Translator](https://www.deepl.com/translator) to help you.
-* **Cleanup:** you need to reset all the configuration when you leave China...
+* **Cleanup:** you need to reset all the configurations when you leave China...
 If you still remembered what you have configured :)
 * **Security:** I am not 100% sure that the packages available in the mirrors have exactly the same content as those in the official source.
-* **Time-consuming:** it is very time consuming to set up the mirrors for many reasons: some tutorials are outdated, some tutorials are written in Chinese, the Google Search is not available in China, each tool/framework has its own way of configuration, and each attempt needs to be timed out to fail, etc. Therefore, it can take you a lot of time to tune all parameters and figure out what you want.
+* **Time-consuming:** it is very time consuming to set up the mirrors for many reasons: some tutorials are outdated, some tutorials are written in Chinese, Google Search is not available in China, each tool/framework has its own way of configuration, and each attempt needs to be timed out to fail, etc. Therefore, it can take you a lot of time to tune all parameters and figure out what you want.

 An alternative is to use VPN in China so that you can access to the global internet directly.
 However, you need to understand that using VPN is not a compliant choice and it is on your risk.
 According to [lawyer Kai Deng 邓凯](https://zhuanlan.zhihu.com/p/640173283):